-To do modeling, simulations or to improve the flight algorithms the physical parameters of the Crazyflie system is good to know.
-This page lists several papers related to this, plus listing some internal investigations by Bitcraze itself.
+To do modeling, simulations or to improve the flight algorithms the physical parameters of the Crazyflie system are good to know.
+This page lists several papers related to this, plus some internal investigations by Bitcraze itself.

 External research on System Identification Crazyflie

 Here is a list of papers of several external contributors and universities doing system identification on the Crazyflie:

 - Shi, G., Hönig, W., Shi, X., Yue, Y., & Chung, S. J. (2021).
 Neural-swarm2: Planning and control of heterogeneous multirotor swarms using learned interactions.
 IEEE Transactions on Robotics, 38(2), 1063-1079. pdf

 - Förster, Julian.
 System identification of the crazyflie 2.0 nano quadrocopter.
 BS thesis.
 ETH Zurich, 2015. pdf

 For the RPM sensors we used the same as on the RPM-deck, the QRD1114.
 They are not great as they need a reflective surface, this means adding white stickers or paint to black propellers, but they work well enough.
 The load cell amplifiers ended up to be the NAU7802 as it has a high accuracy and sample rate.
 For power metering we chose the new ACS37800 power monitoring IC that can handle up to 30A, this looked exciting.

 The QRD1114 we wired the same way as previously done on the RPM-deck: